FelixKimmerle/Tic-tac-toe-exercise/README.md

                 }
                 if (score_next_state == best_score)
                 {
-                    best_moves.push_back(move); //Add the move to the vector of equaly good moves.
+                    best_moves.push_back(move); //Add the move to the vector of equally good moves.
                 }
             }
         }
     }
     Move move = best_moves[rand() % best_moves.size()]; //Select a random move from the vector of the best moves. std::cout << "Computer played: ";
-    move.print(); //Print the move so you can see what the Ai played. std::cout << std::endl;
+    move.print(); //Print the move so you can see what the AI played. std::cout << std::endl;
     execute(move);
 }